Caroline Kennedy: Publications

 She is also the author of A Family Christmas, a collection of poems, prose, and personal notes from her family history (2007, ISBN 978-1-4013-2227-4).
-In April 2011, a new collection of poetry, She Walks In Beauty – A Woman's Journey Through Poems, edited and introduced by Caroline Kennedy, was published.
-She launched the book at the John F Kennedy Library & Museum at Columbia Point, Dorchester, MA.
+In April 2011, a new collection of poetry, She Walks in Beauty – A Woman's Journey Through Poems, edited and introduced by Kennedy, was published.
+She launched the book at the John F. Kennedy Presidential Library and Museum at Columbia Point, Dorchester, Massachusetts.